Time to First Maintenance

 The continual collection of real world data since the 1920’s has shown a substantial improvement in corrosion rates recently due to anti-pollution campaigns.
 Therefore, the projected times to first maintenance provided by the Zinc Coating Life Predictor (ZCLP) module, and thus, the points plotted on the time to first maintenance (TFM) chart are conservative estimates for the 21st century.

-Time to first maintenance (TFM) is defined as 5% rusting of the base steel surface, which means 95% of the zinc coating is still intact, and an initial maintenance is recommended to extend the life of the structure.
+Time to first maintenance (TFM) is defined as 5% rusting of the base steel surface, which means 95% of the surface has some zinc coating remaining, and an initial maintenance is recommended to extend the life of the structure.
 According to ASTM A123, the governing specification for hot-dip galvanizing, steel ¼-inch thick or greater must have at least 3.9 mils of zinc on the surface, but more often than not, there will be greater than the minimum requirement.
 Therefore, using the TFM chart, hot-dip galvanized structural steel (>1/4-inch thick) provides 72-73 years of life to first maintenance even in the most corrosive atmosphere, industrial.

 The data points for the TFM chart were collected from the following locations:

 |Rural||Boise, ID; Las Cruces, NM; Fargo, ND; Little Rock, AK; Macon, GA|

 |Suburban||Vallejo, CA; Tucson, AZ; Cedar Rapids, IA; Jackson, MS; Harrisburg, PA; Columbia, SC|

 |Temperate Marine||Seattle, WA; San Francisco, CA; Milwaukee, WI; Norfolk, VA; Atlantic City, NJ; Boston, MA|